-1 When the action becomes excessively dirty, remove the trigger group and bolt assembly from the receiver as explained under "Removal of the Trigger Group and Bolt Assemblies" beginning on page 39.
-Clean with a gun solvent as necessary, using a nylon brush to loosen any caked-on grime.

-Wipe the receiver cavity clean.
+- 1 When the action becomes excessively dirty, remove the trigger group and bolt assemblies from the receiver as explained under "Removal of the Trigger Group" (pages 42-43) and "Removal of the Bolt Assembly" (pages 44-45).
+Clean with a gun solvent as necessary, using a nylon brush to loosen any caked-on grime. - Wipe the receiver cavity clean.
 Lightly oil the cavity and wipe it dry.
-No further disassembly is required for cleaning.

-- 2 Reassemble the trigger group, bolt assembly, gas system and the barrel to the receiver as explained previously.
+No further disassembly is required for cleaning. - 2 Reassemble the trigger group, bolt assembly, gas system and the barrel to the receiver as explained previously.
 Then wipe all exposed metal surfaces with an oiled cloth, making sure to wipe clean all finger marks where moisture could accumulate. - 3 The barrel and action should be inspected thoroughly to be certain no cleaning patches have been inadvertently left in them.